MilesCranmer/AirspeedVelocity.jl/README.md

 ```

 These output a `Dict` containing the combined results of the benchmarks,
-and output a JSON file in the `output_dir` for each revision.
+and also output a JSON file in the `output_dir` for each revision.